telefonicaid/iotagent-json/README.md

 service iotaJSON start
 ```
 ## <a name="usage"/> Usage
-In order to execute the MQTT IoT Agent just execute the following command from the root folder:
+In order to execute the JSON IoT Agent just execute the following command from the root folder:
 ```
 bin/iotagentMqtt.js
 ```
-This will start the MQTT IoT Agent in the foreground.
+This will start the JSON IoT Agent in the foreground.
 Use standard linux commands to start it in background.

 When started with no arguments, the IoT Agent will expect to find a `config.js` file with the configuration in the root
 folder.
 An argument can be passed with the path to a new configuration file (relative to the application folder) to be